 I am an Iowa-based freelance theatre director and the former Associate Artistic Director of Chicago Dramatists.
-I have a passion for new play development which began when I worked in the literary offices of Syracuse Stage and Long Wharf Theatre, and was honed during my years at the University of Iowa.
+I have a passion for new play development which began when I worked in the literary offices of Syracuse Stage and Long Wharf Theatre, was formalized during my years at the University of Iowa, and was honed during my years in the Chicago theatre community.
 I have had the pleasure of directly helping over a hundred playwrights, ranging from Samuel D. Hunter to Rohina Malik to Dana Lynn Formby, develop their work.
 I also love reimagining classics and musicals.
 During the daytime, I am the Director of the Career Community for Arts, Media, and Communication at Grinnell College.

 plays that sing to me

 In my directing, I like to play with subjectivity.